NZ court rules Megaupload warrant legal, dealing blow to Dotcom

 "A reasonable reader in the position of the recipients of the search warrants would have understood what they related to," the appeal court judges said in a statement.

-"There was no disconnect between what there were reasonable grounds to believe might be at the properties and what the warrant authorised the police to take."
+"There was no disconnect between what there were reasonable grounds to believe might be at the properties and what the warrant authorized the police to take."

-However, the appeals court upheld an earlier ruling that prosecutors had not been authorised to send clones of seized electronic evidence to the United States.
+However, the appeals court upheld an earlier ruling that prosecutors had not been authorized to send clones of seized electronic evidence to the United States.

 The decision could pose a setback to a separate case in which Dotcom is seeking damages from the government for its role in the raid on the German-born, New Zealand resident's home.